 Effective July 1, 1991, all employees not otherwise covered by the SERS/STRS Ohio have an option to choose Social Security or the SERS/STRS Ohio.
-As of June 30, 2010, certain members of the Board of Education have elected Social Security.
+As of June 30, 2011, certain members of the Governing Board have elected Social Security.
 The ESC's liability is 6.2 percent of wages paid.